-History of the 106th Port Marine Maintenance Company
+History of the 106th Port Marine Maintenance Company.
+By Louis Keefer; Nov 2000 email

 I had the pleasure of serving with the 106th Port Marine Maintenance Company at Camp Gordon Johnston twice the first time before going overseas, the second time after returning from overseas.
-I’m contributing some of what I remember of the 106th and CGJ because I notice that so it is not mentioned in your section on “unit histories.”
 Readers are cautioned that dates and names and other information are based on my memory, not hard research.

 The 106th was activated at Camp Plauche, New Orleans, LA, the Transportation Corps Replacement Training Center, in April, 1944.
 I joined the company that month, arriving as a private from the Army Special Training Program at West Virginia University.
 Though I had had the 13-week infantry basic training at Fort Benning prior to my ASTP assignment, I did a second, shorter basic with the 106th.
 Sometime during that training (I think), the company was moved to the New Orleans Army Air Base.
 About July or so, we were moved again to Camp Gordon Johnston.
 I don’t remember that much about the camp except for the single-story sand-floored barracks with duckwalks down the middle, and the screened-in outdoor latrines a hundred feet or so behind the barracks.
 We were near the center of the camp, because I remember we could easily walk to the main PX, to the movie theater, and to the recreation center.
 The only training I can recall consisted of calisthenics and marching on the asphalt streets.
 Of course, it was hotter than heck, but it didn’t bother me particularly, and it was fun to watch the afternoon thunderstorms form up out in the Gulf.